solo-io/gloo/test/kube2e/README.md

 ginkgo -r
 ```

-Although running tests in parallel *should* work, the fact that Gloo creates some cluster-scoped resources is a
+Although running tests in parallel *should* work, the fact that Gloo Edge creates some cluster-scoped resources is a
 potential source of problems.

 ### Test environment variables